 1. All Creatures… Great and Small

 You will be combating insects of every type, shape, and danger level.
-There will be spiders, ants, mosquitos, gnats, and bees.
+There will be spiders, ants, mosquitoes, gnats, and bees.
 They will hunt you down for the animal that you are and they will suckle your fear-teats for all the sweet nectar your humanity has to offer.
 At some point you will lose food, your peace of mind, and possibly some blood to these creatures.

 With a little research online, you’ll find that for whatever insects plague your rig, someone else has already come across them and learned to deal with them.
 With a little time and experience, you will also learn all sort of ingenious ways to stay safe and combat these pesky critters.

 If you stay in the U.S. and stay away from city zoos, you’ll most likely be able to avoid the lions and tigers… but there will be raccoons, opossum, and bears (oh my!).
 This is called “nature” and, whether you live in an RV or in a cabin in the woods, you just need to deal with it.

 Do a little research about the areas you are going to visit.
 Read up on some self-defense tactics against wildlife—go buy an air horn, some bear spray, a snake bite kit, and a storm whistle and carry them with you when you go on excursions.
 This does not mean you can approach the first mountain lion you see to get an Instagram photo.
 You’re still going to be dealing with very dangerous creatures, but you don’t have to live in a bubble.

 2. Shit Happens… No Really.

 Everyone poops.
 When you live full-time in an RV, you will be dealing with poop at some point.
 Whether it’s coming from your pets, your guests, your children, your partner, or your own body… shit will happen.